-The FPA does a few different things, all aimed at helping you as the consumer get a secure and stable plan for your big send-off.
-The functions of the authority are all there for consumer confidence and span a range of issues.
+The FPA did a few different things, all aimed at helping you as the consumer get a secure and stable plan for your big send-off.
+The authority's functions were all for consumer confidence and covered a range of issues.

 Tracing a plan

-The FPA has a tracing scheme that allows you to enter your or someone else's details and see if a plan exists.
-They don't have a database; instead, they send the details to all their members to check if what you're looking for sits on their books.
+The FPA had a tracing scheme that allowed you to enter your or someone else's details and see if a plan existed.
+They didn't have a database.
+Instead, they sent the details to all their members to check if what you're looking for sat on their books.

 Protecting your money

-Under the code of conduct, all funeral plans regulated by the FPA must do one of two things with your cash:
+Under the code of conduct, all funeral plans regulated by the FPA had to do one of two things with your cash:

 - Have the money held in trust.
-There are rules about who can be trustees, and the details are regularly audited.
+There were rules about who could be trustees, and the details were regularly audited.

-- Take out a whole life assurance policy on you to ensure that enough money will be there to cover the funeral you've paid for.
+- Take out a whole life assurance policy on you to ensure there would be enough money to cover the funeral you'd paid for.

-Under the FPA’s Pledge to Customers, “All Plan Providers shall co-operate… [In] the event of the insolvency of a Plan Provider, the other Plan Providers will examine ways in which the FPA might assist in arranging delivery of the funeral of the customers of the insolvent Plan Provider.”
+The FPA’s Pledge to Customers stated: “All Plan Providers shall co-operate… [In] the event of the insolvency of a Plan Provider, the other Plan Providers will examine ways in which the FPA might assist in arranging delivery of the funeral of the customers of the insolvent Plan Provider.”

-It's not a cast-iron guarantee that your funeral plan will be honoured if the company you bought with goes bust, but it'll serve the reputation of funeral companies to help out when something goes wrong.
+It wasn’t a cast-iron guarantee that your funeral plan would have been honoured if the company you bought with went bust.
+However, it did serve the reputation of funeral companies to help out if something went wrong.

-Seemingly taking cues from how banking and telecoms regulators work, the FPA gives you recourse if anything goes wrong.
-Members have to let you know how to make a complaint and accept complaints in any reasonable form.
-They have a maximum of eight weeks to respond.
+Seemingly taking cues from how banking and telecoms regulators work, the FPA gave you recourse if anything went wrong.
+First, members had to let you know how to make a complaint and accept complaints in any reasonable form.
+Then, they had a maximum of eight weeks to respond.

-The authority will also go through conciliation or arbitration if you’re not happy that your complaint has been resolved.
-Plan providers are also compelled to work with organisations that might be helping you get to the bottom of the problem.
+The authority also went through conciliation or arbitration if you weren't happy with the outcome of your complaint.
+The FPA also compelled plan providers to work with organisations, like Citizens Advice, that might be helping you get to the bottom of the problem.